© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Horsley Castle tower keep castle is a scheduled monument protected by Historic England under reference 1009293.
 View the official record →

-Horsley Castle is a twelfth-century fortified tower keep situated in Derbyshire.
+Horsley Castle is a timber palisade and earthwork fortification located in Derbyshire, dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009293.

 Horsley Castle tower keep castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009293.